Continuous delivery is based on smart automation, and depends on creating a reliable and repeatable process for delivering software.

 Benefits of continuous delivery

-Big companies today are getting the edge by embracing continuous development to treat software development as a strategic capability.
+Big companies today are embracing continuous development to treat software development as a strategic capability.

 This is hardly an under-the-radar phenomenon: in May 2011, Amazon made changes to production every 11.6 seconds, while Facebook releases to production twice a day.
 A high number of Google services bear witness to numerous releases each week.
 Even so, many managers and executives are not convinced about the benefits involved.